finos/rune-dsl/documentation/rosetta-modelling-component.md

 Reduction consists of a set of operations that returns a single value based on elements of a list.

-- `count` - returns the number of elements in a list
 - `only-element` - provided that a list contains one and only one element, returns that element
+- `count` - returns the number of elements in a list (and the syntax enforces that the expression before `count` has multiple cardinality)
 - `sum` - returns the sum of the elements of a list of numbers
 - `max`, `min` - returns the minimum or maximum of a list of numbers
 - `join` - returns the concatenated values of a list of strings

-The syntax enforces that the expression before `count` has multiple cardinality.

 The `only-element` keyword imposes a constraint that the evaluation of the path up to this point returns exactly one value.
 If it evaluates to [null](#comparison-operator-and-null), an empty list or a list with more than one value, then the expression result will be null: